The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Parenting Orders are Court Orders that must be followed by both parents.
 Parenting Orders can be about any combination of things that affect children, including:

-To apply for Parenting Orders, you must file an application in the Family Court of Australia or the Federal Circuit Court.
-Speak to us for advice about which Court would be the appropriate choice for you.
+To apply for Parenting Orders, you must file an application in the Federal Circuit and Family Court of Australia (FCFCOA).

 In some circumstances, Victoria Legal Aid will fund your Parenting Orders case.
 This means you get free legal help and representation.
 However, funding is limited, and you must make an application to Victoria Legal Aid.
 Whether your application is successful will depend on your income and assets, and whether there’s a reasonable chance that the Court will grant your application.
 People who can fund their own applications are expected to do so.
 Some private law firms will make the application for you.